 Contemplative Social Justice Scholars Program

 Update: As of September 12, 2017, applications for this program are now closed.
 Thank you to all who applied!
-We will respond on Friday, September 15th.
+Notifications were sent on Friday, September 15th.

 Through September 11, 2017, CMind accepted applications from graduate students and junior faculty* to become Contemplative Social Justice Scholars.
 The purpose of this program is to provide financial support to emerging scholars in this field to attend the 9th Annual ACMHE Conference in Scotts Valley, CA: “Radicalizing Contemplative Education: Compassion, Intersectionality, and Justice in Challenging Times.”